PIVX-Project/PIVX/doc/README.md

 Setup
 ---------------------
-[Syndicate Core](http://synx.online/wallet) is the original PIVX client and it builds the backbone of the network.
-However, it downloads and stores the entire history of PIVX transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[Syndicate Core](http://synx.online/wallet) is the original Syndicate client and it builds the backbone of the network.
+However, it downloads and stores the entire history of Syndicate transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run PIVX on your native platform.
+The following are some helpful notes on how to run Syndicate on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- bin/32/pivx-qt (GUI, 32-bit) or bin/32/syndicated (headless, 32-bit)
+- bin/32/syndicate-qt (GUI, 32-bit) or bin/32/syndicated (headless, 32-bit)
-- bin/64/pivx-qt (GUI, 64-bit) or bin/64/syndicated (headless, 64-bit)
+- bin/64/syndicate-qt (GUI, 64-bit) or bin/64/syndicated (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run pivx-qt.exe.
+Unpack the files into a directory, and then run syndicate-qt.exe.

 ### OSX

-Drag PIVX-Qt to your applications folder, and then run PIVX-Qt.
+Drag Syndicate-Qt to your applications folder, and then run Syndicate-Qt.

 ### Need Help?

-* See the documentation at the [PIVX Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
+* See the documentation at the [Syndicate Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [PIVX Forum](http://forum.synx.online/).
+* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [Syndicate Forum](http://forum.synx.online/).
 * Join our Discord server [Discord Server](https://discord.synx.online)
-* Join one of our Slack groups [PIVX Slack Groups](https://synx.online/slack-logins/) (Main community is replaced by Discord).
+* Join one of our Slack groups [Syndicate Slack Groups](https://synx.online/slack-logins/) (Main community is replaced by Discord).

 Building
 ---------------------
-The following are developer notes on how to build PIVX on your native platform.
+The following are developer notes on how to build Syndicate on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)